Gesture recognition: Appearance-based models

-These models don't use a spatial representation of the body anymore, because they derive the parameters directly from the images or videos using a template database.
+Appearance-based models no longer use a spatial representation of the body, instead deriving their parameters directly from the images or videos using a template database.
 Some are based on the deformable 2D templates of the human parts of the body, particularly the hands.
 Deformable templates are sets of points on the outline of an object, used as interpolation nodes for the object's outline approximation.
 One of the simplest interpolation functions is linear, which performs an average shape from point sets, point variability parameters, and external deformation.
 These template-based models are mostly used for hand-tracking, but could also be used for simple gesture classification.

 The second approach in gesture detection using appearance-based models uses image sequences as gesture templates.
 Parameters for this method are either the images themselves, or certain features derived from these.
 Most of the time, only one (monoscopic) or two (stereoscopic) views are used.